Assistive Technology FAQ

 What is an AT assessment?

-An AT assessment is a more formal evaluation process that may include the following: a preplanning "SETT" meeting, student file review, observation of the student, staff/teacher parent interviews, evaluation of the student through trial use of various assistive technologies, training, data collection, a post assessment meeting that involves sharing an assessment report with the IEP team and possibly additional follow up "RESETT" meetings.
+An AT assessment is a more formal evaluation process that may include the following: a preplanning Student Environment Task Tools (SETT) meeting, student file review, observation of the student, staff/teacher parent interviews, evaluation of the student through trial use of various assistive technologies, training, data collection, a post assessment meeting that involves sharing an assessment report with the IEP team and possibly additional follow up SETT meetings.
 Signed consent from a parent is needed to begin this process.
-AT Assessments are typically reserved for students with complex needs and requires input and training from many team members such as PTs, OTs, SLPs and other specialists. (ex. assessing communication devices for a student who is nonverbal, and orthopedically/visually impaired).
+AT Assessments are typically reserved for students with complex needs and require input and training from many team members such as PTs, OTs, SLPs and other specialists. (ex. assessing communication devices for a student who is nonverbal, and orthopedically/visually impaired).
 The AT Specialist typically leads the AT Assessment process but there may be a few instances in which another team member is the lead.

 Does every student considered for AT require an assistive technology assessment?